spatialos/CppBlankProject/README.md

 binary.
 See `schema/CMakeLists.txt` which creates a library with all generated sources.

-You can see (and edit) the content of the snapshot in text format by running a command to convert it:
+The snapshot exists in both JSON and binary format in the `snapshots` folder.
+There is no script to generate the snapshot as the snapshot was written by hand in JSON format, but it's possible to make simple changes to the JSON snapshot and regenerate the binary snapshot from it.
+To update the binary snapshot after making a change, run the following command:

 ```
-spatial project history snapshot convert --input=<path> --input-format=binary --output=<path> --output-format=text
+spatial project history snapshot convert --input-format=text --input=snapshots/default.json --output-format=binary --output=snapshots/default.snapshot
 ```

 ### The worker project